nus-cs2103-AY2021S2/tp/docs/tutorials/AddRemark.md

 <div markdown="span" class="alert alert-warning">

-:exclamation: You must delete EZManage’s storage file located at `/data/persons.json` and `/data/session.json` before running it!
+:exclamation: You must delete EzManage’s storage file located at `/data/persons.json` and `/data/session.json` before running it!
 Not doing so will cause EzManage to default to an empty address book!

 </div>